PerfectoCode/Bitrise_Perfecto_FileUpload/README.md

 # Perfecto-upload

-For remote device testing on Perfecto.
-This step allows you to upload an APK/IPA file to Perfecto cloud
+Upload your IPA or APK builds, or any files to your Perfecto cloud repository for remote testing on real devices

 ## How to use this Step